pdb-94/miguel/README.md

 |inverter_power_range|Inverter power range|float|-|W|Only for method 1|

 pvlib will run the PV simulation based on the selected system parameters.
 The weather data for the project location is retrieved by the Environment.
-The data source is [PVGIS](https://re.jrc.ec.europa.eu/pvg_tools/en/) hosted by the European Comission.
+The data source is [PVGIS](https://re.jrc.ec.europa.eu/pvg_tools/en/) hosted by the European Commission.

 ##### Wind turbine